 “I can be seen as an 11 year old right behind the goal on the highlights.”

 “There was never a thought that we would go on to achieve promotion.
 It was a feeling of relief that the match had gone ahead, it was such a surreal situation.
 We were down and had almost been out.
 The fan base had dwindled.
 But on the pitch things really took off very quickly indeed, against all the odds and a transfer embargo.
 It was us against the world and that attitude really helped.”

 “After three games it was obvious something special had begun.”

 “It was a great season all told.
 At the time I was just happy we had a club, so the fact we did well was a bonus.”

 “It was a good time to be a Boro fan.
 It felt special.
 We were happy to have a team at all but for them then to play so well was unforgettable.”

 I stopped off at Victoria Park on an unseasonably grey and chilly August afternoon.
 A supermarket has obliterated the dog track but the Rink site remains undeveloped and forlorn.
 Pools have fallen on quiet days since relegation from the League in 2017.
-The bold 1990s frontage on Clarence Road is faded by salt winds to the extent that a fan from 1986 would instantly recognise the ground’s ambience if not its structure, and parts of the surrounding area bear out Harry Pearson’s 1994 description as “like a scene from Mad Max, only colder.”
-And yet there is kindness here.
-Anyone who visited the Corner Flag Bar in happier times will vouch for this, and confirm that – as ever, beneath a tough and uncompromising shell – the spirit of 1986 lives on in Hartlepool.
+The bold 1990s frontage on Clarence Road is faded by salt winds, to the extent that a fan from 1986 would instantly recognise the ground’s ambience if not its structure, and parts of the surrounding area recall Harry Pearson’s description of Hartlepool as “like a scene from Mad Max, only colder.”
+Yet there is kindness here.
+Anyone who visited the Corner Flag Bar in happier times will vouch for this, and confirm that – as ever, beneath a tough and uncompromising shell – the spirit of 1986 lives on.